What's in your tap water? How to pick a water filter

 The Solution

-The best way to ensure that your drinking water is actually safe for you to consume is to invest in an effective water filter.
+The best way to ensure that your drinking water is actually safe for you to consume is to invest in an effective water filter at home.
 In my opinion, this works out cheaper than getting bottled water in the long run.

 There are many different types of water filters, and they all work differently.
 It can be confusing, so keep reading along as I break it down for you.